Black-Owned Vegan & Vegan-Friendly Restaurants in Seattle

 Boon Boona Coffee owner Efren Fasaha offers a unique coffee experience to visitors of his cafe.
 Photo Credit: Boon Boona Coffee

 These Black-owned and vegan-friendly restaurants and cafes in the Seattle area need our support, too.
 Keep these restaurants in mind when you want to try something new!
-They are listed alphabetically by neighborhood.

 Restaurants